waltertschwe/appt/README.md

-You enter the application from:
+1. You enter the application from:
 /user/insert-test-user

-This will insert a test user into the database and re-direct you to the user profile page which can be updated:
+2. This will insert a test user into the database and re-direct you to the user profile page which can be updated:
 /user/profile/{userId}

-Create Apppointment:
+3. Create Apppointment:
 /appointment/create

-All Appointments:
+4. See All Appointments:
 /appointments

-Update Appointment
+5. Update Appointment
 /appointment/{appointmentId}